pivotal/docs-tap/getting-started.md

 ### Overview

-Tanzu Application Platform makes it easy to discover, curate, consume and manage services in a single or multi-cluster environment thereby enabling app developers to focus on consuming services in their apps without having to worry about provisioning, configuration and operations of the services themselves.
+Tanzu Application Platform makes it easy to discover, curate, consume, and manage services in a single or multi-cluster environment to enable app developers to focus on consuming services without having to worry about provisioning, configuration and operations of the services themselves.

 This experience is made possible by the Services Toolkit component of Tanzu Application Platform.
 Services Toolkit comprises a number of Kubernetes native components which support the management, lifecycle, discoverability and connectivity of Service Resources (databases, message queues, DNS records, etc.) on Kubernetes.
 These components are: